oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 ### Step 3: ***Optional*** - Personalize the deployment on the cluster

-<u>In case you are sharing an instance with other participants</u>, you need to make sure your deployment can be distinguished from the ones belonging to your colleagues.
+<u>In case you are sharing a Kubernetes instance with other participants</u>, you need to make sure your deployment can be distinguished from the ones belonging to your colleagues.
 You can perform the below steps to achieve this:

 - In the **Git** tab of Developer Cloud, re-open the file **atp2.yaml**.
 You need to make following extra changes: